 4) If you inadvertently cause a privacy violation or disruption (such as accessing account data, service configurations, or other confidential information) while investigating an issue, be sure to disclose this in your report.

-5) We investigate and respond to all valid reports.
-Due to the volume of reports we receive, though, we prioritize evaluations based on risk and other factors, and it may take some time before you receive a reply.
+5) We investigate and respond to all valid reports as soon as possible.
+Due to the volume of reports we receive, though, we prioritize evaluations based on risk and other factors, it will take 5 business days before you receive a reply.

 6) We reserve the right to publish reports.